NJCrain/health-tracker/README.md

 Health Tracker is an app built to help maintain a healthy lifestyle, and provide some inspiration along the way.

 # [Health Tracker Backend](https://github.com/NJCrain/health-tracker-backend)
 To see the repo for the Server that runs the backend for this app, visit the above link.
+The server is deployed at https://nc-health-tracker-backend.herokuapp.com

 # Change Log
 ## 1/8/19